1. Religion & Spirituality

 Fear of the Lord: A Gift of the Holy Spirit

+Fear of the Lord is the last of the seven gifts of the Holy Spirit enumerated in Isaiah 11:2-3.
 The gift of the fear of the Lord, Fr.
-John A. Hardon notes in his Modern Catholic Dictionary, confirms the virtue of hope.
+John A. Hardon notes in his Modern Catholic Dictionary, confirms the theological virtue of hope.
 We often think of hope and fear as mutually exclusive, but the fear of the Lord is the desire not to offend Him, and the certainty that He will give us the grace necessary to keep from doing so.
 It is that certainty that gives us hope.

 The fear of the Lord is like the respect we have for our parents.
 We do not wish to offend them, but we also do not live in fear of them, in the sense of being frightened.

-What the Fear of the Lord Is Not:
+What the Fear of the Lord Is Not

 In the same way, Father Hardon notes, "The fear of the Lord is not servile but filial."
 In other words, it is not a fear of punishment, but a desire not to offend God that parallels our desire not to offend our parents.